rsamban/RameshS_coursera_GettingAndCleaningData/README.md

 **OR**

+1. source(run_analysis.R)
-3. result <- runAnalysis();View(result) - save the result "Answers.txt" file in current working directory and view the result in R Data Viewer
+2. result <- runAnalysis();View(result) - save the result "Answers.txt" file in current working directory and view the result in R Data Viewer